fengyq/fengyq.github.io/research.md

 title: Research
 ---

-# Research
+## Research Areas

-Our research focuses on uncovering the genetic mechanisms underlying human evolution, phenotypic diversity, and disease susceptibility.
+Our research focuses on uncovering the **genetic mechanisms underlying human evolution, phenotypic diversity, and disease susceptibility**.
 We employ an integrative approach combining population genetics, functional genomics, and bioinformatics to identify and characterize functional mutations and their target genes.

-## Research Areas

 ### 1. Non-coding Variants in Human Traits and Diseases
 - Developing and applying high-throughput methods to identify functional non-coding variants